-Effective Date: June 24, 2021

-Supersedes TN: NEW
+Telehealth:

-State/1 erritory: New York Telehe alth: 5.
-The agency utilizes telehealth in the following manner, which may be different than outlined in the state's approved state plan: Please describe.
-Drug B enefit: 6.
-The agency makes the following adjustments to the day supply or quantity limit for covered outpatient drugs.
+5. The agency utilizes telehealth in the following manner, which may be different than outlined in the state's approved state plan:

+Drug Benefit:

+6. The agency makes the following adjustments to the day supply or quantity limit for covered outpatient drugs.
 The agency should only make this modification if its current state plan pages have limits on the amount of medication dispensed.

 Please describe the change in days or quantities that are allowed for the emergency period and for which drugs.

-7. Prior authorization for medications is expanded by automatic renewal without clinical review, or time/quantity extensions.
-8. The agency makes the following payment adjustment to the professional dispensing fee when additional costs are incurred by the providers for delivery.
+- 7. Prior authorization for medications is expanded by automatic renewal without clinical review, or time/quantity extensions. - 8.
+The agency makes the following payment adjustment to the professional dispensing fee when additional costs are incurred by the providers for delivery.
 States will need to supply documentation to justify the additional fees.

 Please describe the manner in which professional dispensing fees are adjusted.

+TN: 21-007 4 Superso edes TN: NEW

 9. The agency makes exceptions to their published Preferred Drug List if drug shortages occur.
 This would include options for covering a brand name drug product that is a multi-source drug if a generic drug option is not available.

-Section n E - Payments Option al benefits described in Section D: 1.
-Newly added benefits described in Section D are paid using the following methodology: a Published fee schedules - Effective date (enter date of change): Location (list published location): 21-0063 Approval Date: edes TN: Effective Date:
+Section E - Payments

+Optional benefits described in Section D:

+- 1. Newly added benefits described in Section D are paid using the following methodology: - a.
+Published fee schedules - b.
+Other:
-State/T erritory : N ew York

-b.
-0 ther:
+Effective date (enter date of change):

+Location (list published location):

-Descri be methodology here.
+Describe methodology here.

-Increas es to sta ıte plan payment methodologies:
+Increases to state plan payment methodologies:

-2. ncy increases payment rates for the following services:
+2. The agency increases payment rates for the following services:

-Please list all t hat apply.
+Please list all that apply.

-L a.
+a.
 Payment increases are targeted based on the following criteria:

 Please describe criteria.

-b.
-Payme i. ents are increased through: A supplemental payment or add-on within applicable upper payment
+- b.
+Payments are increased through: - i.
+A supplemental payment or add-on within applicable upper payment limits: - ii.

-limits: Please describe.

-ii.
 An increase to rates as described below.

 Rates are increased:

 Uniformly by the following percentage:

+TN: 21-007 4 Superse edes TN: NEW

-Through a modification to published fee schedules -
+Approval Date: Effective Date: February 1, 2021 Through a modification to published fee schedules -

 Effective date (enter date of change):

 Location (list published location):

 Up to the Medicare payments for equivalent services.

 By the following factors:

 Please describe.

-21-0063 edes TN Approval Date: W Effective Date: June 24, 2021

-Supersedes TN: NEW

-State/Territory: New York Payment for services delivered via telehealth: 3 For the duration of the emergency, the state authorizes payments for telehealth services that: a Are not otherwise paid under the Medicaid state plan; b Differ from payments for the same services when provided face to face; c Differ from current state plan provisions governing reimbursement for telehealth; Describe telehealth payment variation. d Include payment for ancillary costs associated with the delivery of covered services via telehealth, (if applicable), as follows: Ancillary cost associated with the originating site for telehealth is incorporated into fee-for-service rates.
+Payment for services delivered via telehealth:

+- 3. For the duration of the emergency, the state authorizes payments for telehealth services that: - a.
+Are not otherwise paid under the Medicaid state plan. - b.
+Differ from payments for the same services when provided face to face; - c.
+Differ from current state plan provisions governing reimbursement for telehealth;

+Describe telehealth payment variation.

+- d.
+Include payment for ancillary costs associated with the delivery of covered services via telehealth, (if applicable), as follows: - i.
+Ancillary cost associated with the originating site for telehealth is incorporated into fee-for-service rates. - ii.
 Ancillary cost associated with the originating site for telehealth is separately reimbursed as an administrative cost by the state when a Medicaid service is delivered.

+Other:

+4. Other payment changes:

+State/Territory: NEWYORK

-Other: 4XX Other payment changes: Please describe.
-NYS proposes to reimburse inpatient hospitals for monoclonal antibody infusion drugs issued an Emergency Use Authorization for inpatient administration at 100% of the Medicare rate outside of the APR/DRG reimbursement methodology.
-Section F - Post-Eligibility Treatment of Income 1 The state elects to modify the basic personal needs allowance for institutionalized individuals.
-The basic personal needs allowance is equal to one of the following amounts: a The individual's total income b 300 percent of the SSI federal benefit rate c Other reasonable amount: 2 The state elects a new variance to the basic personal needs allowance.
+Section F - Post-Eligibility Treatment of Income

+- 1. The state elects to modify the basic personal needs allowance for institutionalized individuals.
+The basic personal needs allowance is equal to one of the following amounts: - a.
+The individual's total income - b.
+300 percent of the SSI federal benefit rate - c.
+Other reasonable amount: - 2.
+The state elects a new variance to the basic personal needs allowance.
 (Note: Election of this option is not dependent on a state electing the option described the option in F.1. above.)
-TN: 21-0063 Approval Date: Supersedes TN: NEW Effective Date: June 24, 2021